oconnor663/jacko.io/posts/async_io.md

 It works!

 And that's it.
 We did it.
 Our main loop is finally an _event loop_.

-Hopefully this whole adventure has made async Rust and async IO in general seem less magical.
+Hopefully this little adventure has made async Rust and async IO in general seem less magical.
 There's lots more to explore and look forward to, like [future language features][future_features] and [all the gory details of `Pin`][pin].
 Good luck out there :)

 [future_features]: https://smallcultfollowing.com/babysteps/blog/2024/01/03/async-rust-2024/
 [pin]: https://without.boats/blog/pin/